 Both are telling the truth.
 Welcome to “parallax.”

-Ms. Barnes waited anxiously as the radiologist studied the films from her mammogram.
-After a few minutes, Dr. Richards waved her over, saying he wanted to show her what he had found.
+Ms. Barnes waited anxiously as the radiologist studied the images from her mammogram.
+After a few minutes, Dr. Richards found her in the waiting room and waved her over, saying he wanted to show her what he had found.
 The viewing room was dimly lit and Ms. Barnes entered warily.
 The physician’s attempt at lighthearted banter only made her more nervous.
-Then as she inched closer to get a better look, Dr. Richards suggested she join him in front of the view box.
+Then as she inched closer to get a better look, Dr. Richards suggested she join him in front of his computer monitor.